 The only thing you need are some shoes or trainers that you’re comfortable in and don’t cause blisters.

 If you want you can invest in a pedometer to keep track of your step count.
 This isn’t necessary but it can be fun to check how many steps you’re doing.

 Can I do this near me?

 Yes, you can walk anywhere you like.
-You could nip to the park, start walking to work or school, walk the dog or go for a stroll round the block.
+You could nip to the park, walk the dog or go for a stroll round the block.
 It’s completely up to you.